KiClaudia/greeniguana/README.md

 AOVsvl, only three time points measured so only 1 script

 went into SVLlong.csv, looks like Dale was recording in cm and then changed to mm.
 I editted it to make it the same unit

+# 5/24/2023
+Redid agglutination analysis, new script ManAgg1. since it is ordinal data, have to use mann whitney, made new figures

+# 5/25/2023
+redid agg analysis, new script ManAgg2